-I arrived before 7 a.m.
-I advise you too as well if you’re planning a visit.
-The light is beautiful up until around 9 a.m.
+I arrived before 7 am.
+I advise you to as well if you’re planning a visit.
+The light is beautiful up until around 9 am.
 The mosquitoes during the dry season that we’re still in, were not so out of control.
 I walked around and shot some video and photos and then went back outside the gate to get some pad cee-yu, it’s a thick noodle dish with moo (pork) and the noodles are sweet and peppery.
-I added some prik nam pla and it was quite filling at 10 a.m.
+I added some prik nam pla and it was quite filling at 10 am.

 I walked back inside the Wat Suan Mokkh temple grounds and found myself at the building where the being is handing out eyeballs.
 This is painted on the wall outside.
 Inside are some great paintings, I’ll add some to this post.
 I have taken photos of 95% of the paintings inside.
 I need to create a website of that.

 After that I walked outside, the sun was blazing.
-It was around noon and it usually this time that am close to the little library which is in the bottom of the large boat building.
+It was around noon and it is usually at this time that I?am close to the little library in the bottom of the large boat building.
 I was happy to see it was open, so I removed my shoes and stepped inside.
 It was the neatest I had ever seen it.
 That was a surprise.
 See image.

-A picture speaks a thousand words?
+Does a picture speak a thousand words?
 I don’t know.
 I think if I spoke 1,000 words it would mean more than any image I took.
 I prefer to create things in my mind about what I hear… with a photo, it’s kind of there for you to embellish on.
 Doesn’t work so well.
 I love to read books where my imagination can really build it all up in my mind too.
 Maybe you’re like that?

 And that’s all part of the problem.